 Cities that are analyzed by this tool are better able to evaluate their networks and can download the analysis for further exploration in a GIS program such as ArcMap.

 This network analysis is based on the bike facilities in OpenStreetMap.
 Having your bike network in OpenStreetMap can have numerous benefits; maximizing the usefulness of this network analysis and getting the best possible PlacesForBikes city rating are only two.
 Many cities do not yet have their full bike networks in OSM, so we encourage you to add them.
-Here is a guide to doing so.
-You can reach out to your local OSM, GIS, and/or academic communities for help.

 Communities can participate in PlacesForBikes in five ways: